steakknife/YourProduct/Readme.txt

 agree to the license terms contained in the file 'License.txt', which is included in this archive.

-Note that the license specifies, for example, that this is a derived work must not be called 'TrueCrypt'.
+Note that the license specifies, for example, that a derived work must not be called 'TrueCrypt'.